 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Allegan County Road Commission are described in Note A to the financial statements.
+No new accounting policies were adopted, and the application of existing policies was not changed during ended December 31, 2022.
 We noted no transactions entered into by the Allegan County Road Commission during the year for which there is a lack of authoritative guidance or consensus.
-There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.
+All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
+The most sensitive estimates affecting the financial statements of the governmental activities were:

-The most sensitive estimate affecting the governmental activities in the government-wide statements relates to depreciation, the net pension liability, and the liability related to other post-employment benefits.
+Management's estimate of the useful lives of depreciable capital assets is based on the length of time it is believed that those assets will provide some economic benefit in the future.
 Management's estimate of the depreciation is based on the sum-of-the-years'-digits method for road equipment and straight-line method for all other capital assets.
-For the pension, estimates and assumptions are determined by MERS and its actuary, based on the